 The New Frontier of Cultural Travel Experience!
-Virtual Guided Tours with an expert Guide using the Zoom App you can connect live, interact, share with your family.
-Each Guided Tour is about 45 minutes to an hour of LIVE streaming time, you can ask live questions and interact with other participants and at the end take our quiz!
+Virtual Guided Tours with an expert Guide using the Zoom App you can connect in live streaming, interact, share with your family.
+Each Guided Tour is about 50 minutes to an hour of LIVE streaming time, you can ask live questions and interact with other participants too!

-The First Tour is a Promotional Free Tour of the Secrets of the Sistine Chapel – May 17th at 4:30 PM (New York Time – 9:30 PM London Time) PLEASE MAKE SURE YOU ADJUST TIME ACCORDING TO YOUR TIMEZONE
+Join the Promotional Free Tour of the Secrets of the Sistine Chapel – Oct 17th at 4:00 PM EST (New York Time – 9:00 PM London Time – 22:00 CET Rome Time) PLEASE MAKE SURE YOU ADJUST TIME ACCORDING TO YOUR TIMEZONE